leafac/leafac.com/prose/compiling-to-the-lambda-calculus/numbers.md

 The predecessor function `sub1` is only defined for positive numbers, because the predecessor of `0` would be `-1` and our core language does not support negative numbers.
 The predecessor function receives as argument a number `n` that applies a function a function `f` to `x` for *n* times, and it returns a number `n - 1` that applies `f` one time less than `n`.
 But there is no way to *undo* a function call, so we need to find a way to find the predecessor by *counting up*.

 Our strategy for finding the predecessor of a number by counting up to it is to keep track of the previous number we counted.
 The figure shows an example of our strategy in action.
-We keep track of the previous number by [pairing](pairs) it with the current number, and in the end we project the answer out of the pair.
+We keep track of the previous number by [pairing](pairs)<label class="margin-note"><input type="checkbox"><span markdown="1">If you are following along and recreating the compiler from scratch, the tests from this section and all the other tests that depend on `sub1` will only pass when you define [pairs](pairs).</span></label> it with the current number, and in the end we project the answer out of the pair.
 The following is the `expand` clause for encoding `sub1`:

 ```racket
 [`sub1 `(λ (n) (car ((n (λ (x) (let ([p (cdr x)]) (cons p (add1 p))))) (cons 0 0))))]